UlrichIvan/simple_authentication_with_microsoft_graph_Api/readMe.md

   - `Application permission ` : use to other application,generaly for application who run on the background or daemon without signed-in user. it is not our choice

-- there,click `delegated permission` and you will see a list of choice,select the permission that you want, in our case we will select `Mail.read` because we want to access on email of user. the default value is `User.red`,if not exists add it.
+- then, click `delegated permission` and you will see a list of choices,select the permission that you want, in our case we will select `Mail.read` because we want to access on email of user. the default value is `User.read`,if not exists add it.
 After click on `Add permissions` to save permissions.

 In the next session we will implement code. we will have 3 steps above :